-Access locations within the IMSA were evaluated based on ODOT's Division 51 Access Management standards and an assessment of traffic operations and safety as described in Action 3C.3 of the 1999 OHP.
-Accordingly, the Access Management Plan (AMP) will preserve the operational integrity and safety of the interchange and primary roadways (e.g. US 730) serving it, while maintaining viable access to all parcels in the IMSA.
-The AMP contains both a plan for actions to be taken on a Morrow County roadway (i.e., Bombing Range Road) and adopted into the County's TSP, and a plan that is implemented by ODOT on state highway facilities (i.e., US 730) and adopted into the OHP as part of the facility plan.
+Access locations within the IMSA were evaluated based on ODOT's Division 51 Access Management standards and an assessment of traffic operations and safety as described in Action 3C.3 of the 1999 Oregon Highway Plan.
+Accordingly, the Access Management Plan (AMP) will preserve the operational integrity and safety of the interchange and primary roadways (e.g. Laurel Lane) serving it, while maintaining viable access to all parcels in the IMSA.
+The AMP contains a plan for actions to be taken on a City of Boardman roadway (i.e., Laurel Lane) and adopted into the City's TSP.

 An AMP is identified for near- and long-term timeframes.
-The overall AMP is illustrated in Figure 7-5.
+The overall AMP is illustrated in Figure 7-3.
 Justification is also provided for locations where deviations from ODOT's access management standards are necessary.
-Access management will be implemented as part of ODOT and County project development and delivery processes or as future land use actions occur.
+Access management will be implemented as part of ODOT and City project development and delivery processes or as future land use actions occur.